benedikt-hosp/ZERO/README.md

 If you want to have more control of what is happening when, you can use these functions to personalize ZERO to your needs.
 ```
-ZERO etControler;											# create new object of ZERO
+ZERO etController;											# create new object of ZERO
-etControler = new ZERO(Providers eyeTrackingProvider);		# by taking the ET provider form inspector of Unity.
+etController = new ZERO(Providers eyeTrackingProvider);		# by taking the ET provider form inspector of Unity.

+etController.StartET()				# call this function to start harvesting gaze samples from the device
+etController.CloseET()				# call this function to stop all processes
 ```

+The ZERO object is the only object you will need to configure your controller.

 ## 3. How to write gaze to file